imShakil/automation-with-ansible/epicbook-deployment/README.md

 ## Security Considerations

 ### Network Security
-- VPC with private subnets for database isolation
+- VPC with private subnets for RDS database isolation
-- Security groups with minimal required ports (22, 80, 443)
+- Security groups with minimal required ports (22, 80, 443, 3306)
-- No direct internet access to database
+- RDS in private subnet with no direct internet access

 ### Application Security
 - Ansible Vault for sensitive data encryption